-According to Google, the 20+ year-old NPAPI technology has been a leading cause of hang-ups and crashes, and eliminating them is key to Chrome’s ongoing security, speed and stability.
+According to Google, the 20+ year-old NPAPI technology has been a leading cause of hang-ups and crashes, and eliminating them is key to Chrome’s ongoing security, speed and stability, especially when it comes to their extensions.
+However, it doesn’t hurt to have an added extra bit of protection, when it comes to online security – see more at websafetyadvice.com.
 Unfortunately, this change will also mean that Nitro Pro and Nitro Reader users will no longer be able to view PDF files using the Nitro plugins directly within the Chrome browser.
 Instead, PDF viewing in Chrome will now default to the browser’s native PDF viewer.

 Of course, Nitro isn’t the only plug-in affected.
 Starting in January 2015, all old-school NPAPIs will be blocked – including Silverlight and Google Earth, to name a few – and by September 2015, any remaining whitelisted NPAPIs will also be nixed.